jameslamb/conference-notes/ODSC/odsc-east-2018.md

 - you have to write different `get()` code based on knowledge of your data being an `NDSparse` thing or a regular table
 - plotting a summary of a large dataset:
     + `Partition` and `IndexedPartition`
-    + your brain can't comprehend a million points, bu you could use index stats (on the indexes the DB already knows about) as the plotting inputs
+    + your brain can't comprehend a million points, but you could use index stats (on the indexes the DB already knows about) as the plotting inputs
 - JuliaBox.com to run julia in your browser